mgaskill/michaelgaskill.com/db/import/gandysoft-data.md

 </div>

+This provides a broader set of "normal" sales for the market, which greatly *improves statistical reliability* of the analysis.
+A key requirement is that this set of sales *must be comparable* to the subject property; non-comparable sales simply pollute the analysis, so the appraiser must be diligent in selecting the data set.

+Most, if not all of this data originates from the appraiser's MLS system, and an unfortunate fact of life is that MLS data is notoriously unreliable.
+The relatively low quality of the data poses a major challenge to any form of analysis.
+Each MLS system uses different, sometimes conflicting field names and data representations;
+there is no "one-size-fits-all" approach to MLS data.
+As part of the upload process, PAIRS runs this data through more than *600 data normalization processes* and *field mappings* to clean it for analysis.
+It is this process that turns the raw CSV data into usable information.

-This provides a broader set of "normal" sales for the market, which greatly *improves statistical reliability*, but also introduces the possibility of anomalous and/or bad MLS data that must be dealt with.
-MLS data is notoriously unreliable, and the relatively low quality of the data poses a major challenge to any form of analysis.
-PAIRS provides a variety of *dynamic filtering* mechanisms, which gives the appraiser the ability to remove (filter out) data that's unreliable, wrong, or truly not comparable with the subject property.
+PAIRS provides a variety of *dynamic filtering* mechanisms, some automatic and some manual.
+These provide the appraiser the ability to remove (filter out) data that's unreliable, fundamentally wrong, or truly not comparable with the subject property.
+The automatic filtering processes will remove any records in which key information is missing, such as *Livable Area* or *Lot Size,* and this automatic filtering occurs without any actions required by the appraiser.
+The manual filtering processes are discussed in detail on the [Subject Details][1] and [Advanced Modeling][2] pages.

+[1]: /gandysoft/subject-details
+[2]: /gandysoft/advanced-modeling